-The Board of Directors recommends that you vote FOR the following: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. $\neg$ 1.
-The re-election of three directors to serve as Class I Nominees: 01) François Badoual 02) Antoine Larenaudie 03) Pat Wood III The Board of Directors recommends that you vote FOR the following proposals: r Against Abstain 2.
-The approval, in an advisory vote, of the compensation of our named executive officers.
-0 0 3.
-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2018.
-0 0 NOTE: In their discretion, Thomas H. Werner, Charles D. Boynton, Kenneth L. Mahaffey or any of them, each with the power of substitution, are authorized to vote upon such other matter or matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.
-For address changes and/or comments, please check this box and write them on the back where indicated. them on the back where indicated.
-This Proxy should be marked, dated and signed by stockholder(s) exactly as his or her name(s) appear(s) hereon, and returned promptly in the enclosed envelope.
-Persons signing in a fluciary capacity should so indicate.
-If shares are held by joint tenants or as a community property, both should sign.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+SUNPOWER CORPORATION Withhold To withhold authority to vote for any individual The Board of Directors recommends that you vote FOR the following: All All Except nominee(s), mark "Fór All Except" and write the number(s) of the nominee(s) on the line below. \neg The re-election of three directors to serve as Class II directors on our Board of Directors.
+0 0 0 Nominees: 01) Catherine Lesjak 02) Ladislas Paszkiewicz 03) Julien Pouget The Board of Directors recommends that you vote FOR the follo wing pro posals: For A Against Abstain The approval, in an advisory vote, of the compensation of our n amed exec utive officer rs.
+0 0 0 3.
+The ratification of the appointment of Ernst & Young LLP a as our independe ent registere ed public accounting firm for fiscal year 2019.
+0 0 0 NOTE: In their discretion, Thomas Werner, Manavendra Sial, Kenneth Mahaffey or any of them, each with the power of substitution, are authorized to vote upon such other matter or matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+For address changes and/or comments, please check this box a on the back where indicated. nd wr ite them 0 This Proxy should be marked, dated and signed by stockholder(s) appear(s) hereon, and returned promptly in the enclosed enve fiduciary capacity should so indicate.
+If shares are held by joint property, both should sign. elope.
+Persons s igning in a Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Combined Document is available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Combined Document is available at www.proxyvote.com.